 It is worth noting that the orchard is not only a symbol of memory but also a symbol of the transience of time and the renewal of life.
 The orchard has seen many generations, and every year its leaves have also fallen off, and then it has all been reborn and yielded.
 The cherry orchard is also a symbol of ideals, the Ranevskaya family is not ready to accept the new ideals of the coming future, so they desperately cling to the old values that they are familiar with.
 In the play, it is not just a conflict of generations, but rather a clash of values and the need to take responsibility.
 Ranevskaya and her family could not preserve their heritage; they never took responsibility for the loss of their values.
 All they could do was silently observe how their familiar world is collapsing.
 This play is about the fact that a person is always in charge of his past, present, and future, for family values, for the house, for his memories, because he is the only one who can keep it.

 In conclusion, the play Cherry orchard is not just a story of accepting new values; it is a story about people who lost themselves in the clash of generations and lost what symbolized the memory of their past.
 Time in Chekhov’s play is fleeting and unstable, generations face the decisive day of selling a house when the past flows into the present, and the future for the Ranevskaya family remains uncertain.
 The cherry orchard symbolizes not just family values, but the importance of memory for every person and the importance of preserving these memories and cultural heritage, because in history lies the great power of generations.

-If you like this sample, check out also other samples like Essay on Malaria – Definition and Examples.
+If you like this sample, check out also other samples.
 If you worry about your writing assignments, leave them to WriteMyEssayOnline.
 Try our website that writes essay for you to get only high grades.